architects4j-books/java-flight-plan-pt/manuscript/about_me.md

 ## Otávio Santana

-**About him:** Empowering developers worldwide to deliver better software faster, scalable in the Cloud.
-Otavio is a passionate software engineer focused on Cloud and Java technology.
-He has experience mainly in persistence polyglot and high-performance applications in finances, social media, and e-commerce.
-Otavio is a member of both Expert Groups and Expert Leader in several JSRs and JCP executive committees.
-He is working on several Apache and Eclipse Foundation projects such as Apache Tamaya, MicroProfile, Jakarta EE, where he is leading the first specification at Jakarta EE with Jakarta NoSQL.
-A JUG leader and global speaker at JavaOne and Devoxx conferences.
-Otavio has received recognition for his OSS contributions such as the JCP Outstanding Award, Member of the year and innovative JSR, Duke’s Choice Award, and Java Champion Award, to name a few.
+**About him:** Empowering staff-plus engineers to deliver highly scalable software on the cloud lets them become influential in their companies and the market and move their technical careers to the next level.

+Otavio is a passionate architect and software engineer focused on cloud and Java technologies.
+He has deep expertise in polyglot persistence and high-performance applications in finance, social media, and e-commerce.

+As an open-source contributor, Otavio is directly involved in the Java world as an expert leader in several specifications at the Java Community Process (JCP) and the Eclipse Foundation.
+His work on the Apache and Eclipse Foundations helps projects such as MicroProfile and Jakarta EE to flourish.
+As a NoSQL expert, Otávio works with many databases and APIs, including the Jakarta NoSQL specification.

+Otávio is also the representative of SouJava, the Brazilian Java Users Society, on the JCP and Jakarta EE boards.
+He has helped the direction and objectives of the Java platform since Java 8.

+Otávio is a JUG leader, instructor, and mentor.
+Focusing on helping developers grow their careers, Otávio has authored articles and books about software architecture, Java, good practices, software engineering, software design, and the cloud.

+As a global speaker, he has presented at the most significant international conferences such as JavaOne, TDC, and Devoxx.
+He volunteers and helps organize several Java User Groups and meetups around the globe.

+Otavio is recognized for his Open Source contributions and has received many awards, including all JCP Awards categories and the Duke’s Choice Award, to name a few.
+Otávio is also a distinguished member of the Java Champions and Oracle ACE programs.

+Otávio loves history, economy, traveling, programming, and real-world languages.
+He speaks Portuguese, English, Spanish, Italian, and French and is fluent in dad jokes.